 THANK YOU FOR VISITING NEW BERN BORDER COLLIES.
-OUR NEXT PLANNED LITTER WILL BE IN 2021.
+OUR NEXT PLANNED LITTER WILL BE IN THE SUMMER OF 2021.
 WE WILL BE BREEDING RAINI AND RIFT 1.0.
 PLEASE FEEL FREE TO CONTACT US IF YOU HAVE ANY QUESTIONS.

 Updated: March 20, 2021

 ARE YOU READY FOR A BORDER COLLIE?